Monastic life is about living ethically—refraining from harm and helping others.

 To date there are very few places for Western nuns and monks to train and live.
 For Buddhism to develop deep roots in the United States, and thrive for generations to come, monasteries are essential.
 They are a resource for creating peace in a chaotic world.

-The Dharma exists where 4 or more fully ordained monastics regularly perform the sangha rites.
+The Dharma exists where four or more fully ordained monastics regularly perform the sangha rites.

 We do this at Sravasti Abbey.